 My version

-The addition of the avocado makes it silky, creamy, and simply luscious.
+The avocado makes the sauce silky, creamy, and simply luscious.

 The garlic doesn’t need to be sautéed; the extra bite that the raw garlic gives is perfect.